rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="method.respondToEvent"></a>
 ## *respondToEvent <sup>method</sup>*

-This method provides the ability to respond the client Bluetooth event.
+Provides the ability to respond the client Bluetooth event.
 For example, this device can respond to a pairing or connection event and indicate the proper response to the requested device, such as the connection request accepted.

 ### Events